ctools/ctools/doc/source/users/reference_manual/ctobssim.rst

 provided by the hidden ``seed`` parameter.
 Changing this parameter for subsequent runs will lead to different event samples.

-ctobssim performs a safety check on the maximum photon rate for all model components to avoid that the tool locks up and requests huge memory resources, which may happen if a mistake was made in setting up the input model (for example if an error in the flux units is made).
+:ref:`ctobssim` performs a safety check on the maximum photon rate for all model components to avoid that the tool locks up and requests huge memory resources, which may happen if a mistake was made in setting up the input model (for example if an error in the flux units is made).
 The maximum allowed photon rate is controlled by the hidden ``maxrate`` parameter, which by default is set to 1e6.

-ctobssim can also generate multiple event lists if an observation definition file is specified on input using the hidden ``inobs`` parameter.
+:ref:`ctobssim` can also generate multiple event lists if an observation definition file is specified on input using the hidden ``inobs`` parameter.
 In that case, simulation information will be gathered from the file, and for each observation an event list will be created.